smd-369/My_Linux_Journey/linux_command_reference.md

   ```

 ### Notes
-You customized this command in `.bashrc` to show confirmation messages:
+I have customized this command in `.bashrc` to show confirmation messages:
 ```bash
 touch() {
   for file in "$@"; do